BlakeLehrbass/Java/Java67Algorithms/README.md

 # Java 67 Algorithms

 I have solved 90 Java problems and documented my solutions.

 The problems can be found here:
 https://www.java67.com/2018/06/data-structure-and-algorithm-interview-questions-programmers.html
 (Note that the numbering of the problems here is not necessarily the same as what's on the website.)

+The "Constitution.txt" file is for one of the problems (Task87).

 ## String:
 1:	Print duplicate characters from string?